Worldwide Production & Consumption Rates of Beer and Wine

 Of the top wine producers of the world, Georgia has the lowest annual production rates at only 146 million bottles per year.

-Wine Consumption Around the World
+Worldwide Wine Consumption

 The United States is by far the largest consumer of wine at an annual rate of 4.3 billion bottles of wine per year.
 France and Italy aren’t far behind, but still consume substantially less wine per year than the U.S. overall.